GitauHarrison/notes/02_django/03_templates.md

 </body>
 ```

 Our unique page's content will be in a column whose size uses Bootstrap's class `col-md-8`.
 I have added a sidebar section to allow for quick navigation in the blog.
+The sidebar column uses the class `col-md-4`.
+Columns and rows are a powerful mobile-first approach to building web page layouts.
+If you would like to learn more about Bootstrap's Grid system, read their [layout documentation](https://getbootstrap.com/docs/4.0/layout/grid/).

 ### Adding Custom Styles

-Django allows us to create our styles.
+Django allows us to create our styles besides using Bootstrap's.
 This is achieved by adding a CSS file, such as `main.css`, in a `static` directory in our `blog` application.
 The `static` directory lives in the root directory of our `blog` app.

 ```python
 (venv)$ mkdir blog/static && cd blog/static